 - The Solicitors Journal

-- Practical Law: Practical tips and traps in partnership and LLP litigation
+- Practical Law: practice notes on numerous different topics including: Team Moves, Member Interests, Partner Exits and Tips in partnership and LLP litigation

 - The Journal of International Banking Law